wp-plugins/perfect-client-testimonial/readme.txt

 Via WordPress -
 1. Install as a regular WordPress plugin.
 2. Now go to Testimonial Menu to create New testimonial.After create that your testimonial to ready for use.
-3.Then go to Your desire post/page/custom post or Text widget and past the short code  [trmd-testimonial]
+3.Then go to Your desire post/page/custom post or Text widget and past the short code  [tmrd-testimonial]
 3. you could use for .php file any where `<?php echo do_shortcode('[tmrd-testimonial'); ?>`